 - Residence Units: The Residence Unit (RU) constitutes the basis of the University's tuition charges.
 Rather than charge for individual courses, the University charges tuition for full-time study.
 One term of full-time registration equals one Residence Unit.
-While earning a Ph.D., students must accumulate six residence units.
-Two of these are required for the M.A. degree, and six of them (including the two for the M.A) are required for the M.Phil degree. - Extended Residence: After completing six residence units, Ph.D. students are required to register for Extended Residence for any term in which they hold a university teaching or research appointment or are taking a course. - Matriculation and Facilities: When Ph.D. students are in their dissertation fellowship year, are no longer teaching, and/or are distributing and defending their dissertations, they must register for Matriculation and Facilities (M&F).
-This status allows them to maintain their status as full-time students and make use of all University facilities.
-If a student anticipates registering for M&F in their seventh year (or beyond) and is not teaching in the Core, they should meet with the DGS well in advance and plan to apply for external funding.
-GSAS expects unfunded advanced graduate students to cover these fees, which is an extra incentive to finish in six years and/or to teach in the Core.
-With proof of good faith efforts to secure funding (normally three applications to outside funding), GSAS and/or CLST may help cover these fees.
+To earn a Ph.D., students must accumulate six residence units.
+Two of these are required for the M.A. degree, and six of them (including the two for the M.A) are required for the M.Phil degree. - Extended Residence: After completing six residence units, Ph.D. students are required to register for Extended Residence for any term in which they hold a university teaching or research appointment or are taking a course. - Matriculation and Facilities: When Ph.D. students have completed all required teaching duties and are on a dissertation fellowship, they must register for Matriculation and Facilities (M&F), which allows them to maintain their status as full-time students and make use of all University facilities.
+Students who are registered for M&F are not allowed to teach or to register for classes.
+Students who are on their dissertation fellowship year should also register for M&F.

 Please note that all Ph.D. students must be continuously registered as full-time students during the entire time of their graduate program.
 The only exceptions to this requirement are official Leaves of Absence, which may be granted only by the Dean of GSAS.
 Note that students on Leaves of Absence are not registered at the University for that time period and may not use University facilities (including the libraries and computer labs) for that period without making special arrangements with the Registrar's Office (which may require the payment of Matriculation and Facilities fees or the purchase of library visitation passes through Butler Library).
 Fellowships, health insurance, health services, housing and other services will be terminated once a leave has been granted.
 Students going on a Leave of Absence should consult the GSAS Office of Student Affairs prior to requesting a leave (gsas-studentaffairs@columbia.edu; (212) 854-8903).
-There is detailed information available about Leaves of Absence on the GSAS website http://gsas.columbia.edu/content/leaves-absence>.
+There is detailed information available about Leaves of Absence the GSAS website on http://gsas.columbia.edu/content/leaves-absence>.